openjdk/panama-foreign/doc/panama_memaccess.md

 The above code creates a memory access var handle which reads/writes `int` values at a certain byte offset in a segment.
 To create this var handle we have to specify a carrier type — the type we want to use e.g. to extract values from memory, as well as whether any byte swapping should be applied when contents are read from or stored to memory.
 Additionally, the user might want to impose additional constraints on how memory dereferences should occur; for instance, a client might want to prevent access to misaligned 32 bit values.
 Of course, all this information can be succinctly derived from the provided value layout (`JAVA_INT` in the above example).

-The attentive reader might have noted how rich the var handles returned by the layout API are, compared to the simple memory access var handle we have constructed above.
+The attentive reader might have noted how rich the var handles returned by the layout API are, compared to the simple memory access var handle we have constructed here.
 How do we go from a simple access var handle that takes a byte offset to a var handle that can dereference a complex layout path?
 The answer is, by using var handle *combinators*.
 Developers familiar with the method handle API know how simpler method handles can be combined into more complex ones using the various combinator methods in the `MethodHandles` API.
 These methods allow, for instance, to insert (or bind) arguments into a target method handle, filter return values, permute arguments and much more.

 Sadly, none of these features are available when working with var handles.
 The Foreign Memory Access API rectifies this, by adding a rich set of var handle combinators in the `MemoryHandles` class; with these tools, developers can express var handle transformations such as: